jwplayer/applicaster-docs/live/broadcast-live-events.md

 ```
 ?media_filtering=VCH.EventState:INSTANT_VOD%2CVCH.EventState:VOD_PUBLIC&media_filtering_mode=any
 ```
 1. Add a list component in Applicaster and link it to the newly created feed
 1. Set autorefresh on 60 seconds to deal with VCH.EventState changes
-1. Ensure the videos with type `live-vod` link to a video landing page *WITH a player*.
-See here
+1. Ensure the videos with type `live-vod` link to a target screen *WITH a player*.
+See [here](https://jwplayer.github.io/applicaster-docs/target-screens.html)

 <div style="display:flex; justify-content: center;">
 <img align="right" src="../img/live-vod-shelf.png" width="500">